On the Maximum Achievable Sum-rate of the RIS-aided MIMO Broadcast Channel: Simulation Results

-Since perfect \ac{CSI} is hard to obtain, particularly in RIS-aided communication systems, the achievable sum-rate for the case of imperfect \ac{CSI} is shown in Fig. \ref{fig:Rate_imp_CSI}.
+{Since perfect \ac{CSI} is hard to obtain, particularly in RIS-aided communication systems, the achievable sum-rate subject to imperfect \ac{CSI} is shown in Fig. \ref{fig:Rate_imp_CSI}.
 We assume that the estimated channel matrix can be represented as a sum of the true channel matrix and an estimation error matrix, which consists of i.i.d. elements that are distributed according to $\mathcal{CN}(0,\sigma^{2})$.
-Also, it is assumed that imperfect CSI does not influence the channel matrix \ac{FSPL}.
-We can see that the achievable sum-rate exhibits a moderate decrease even for relatively large $\sigma^{2}$.
+Also, it is assumed that imperfect CSI does not influence the \ac{FSPL}.
+We see that the achievable sum-rate exhibits a moderate decrease even for relatively large values of $\sigma^{2}$.
 For example, the achievable sum-rate reduces by 1.3\,bit/s/Hz for $\sigma^{2}=0.9$.
-Hence, the proposed optimization algorithms can be efficiently used in RIS-aided communications even if the CSI knowledge is relatively poor.
+Hence, the proposed optimization algorithms can be efficiently used in RIS-aided communications even if the CSI knowledge is imperfect. }

 In the previous simulations, we considered communication scenarios when the direct link is present or blocked.
-However, in most practical scenarios the direct link is blocked only for a certain fraction of the time.
-Hence, to obtain a more comprehensive picture, we present in Fig. \ref{fig:Rate_vs_prob} (for the case of 2 users) the achievable sum-rate versus the ``non-blockage probability'' of the direct links (i.e., the probability that each direct link is unblocked); it is assumed that the non-blockage probability is the same for all users, and that the blockage of the direct link occurs independently for each user \cite{van2021reconfigurable}.
-When the direct and RIS links are present, the achievable sum-rate changes linearly with the non-blockage probability.
-When the non-blockage probability equals one, the achievable sum-rate corresponds to the appropriate rate in Fig. \ref{fig:AO_DIR}, and when the non-blockage probability equals zero, the achievable sum-rate is the same as in the case with only the RIS link.
-In the case with direct link only, the achievable sum-rate curve has an approximately logarithmic shape and its maximum value also corresponds to the appropriate rate in Fig. \ref{fig:AO_DIR}.
+However, in most practical scenarios the direct link is blocked only for a certain fraction of time.
+Hence, to obtain a more comprehensive picture, Fig. \ref{fig:Rate_vs_prob} presents (for the case of 2 users) the achievable sum-rate versus the ``non-blockage probability'' of the direct links (i.e., the probability that each direct link is unblocked).
+Specifically, it is assumed that the non-blockage probability is the same for all users, and that the blockage of the direct link occurs independently for each user \cite{van2021reconfigurable}.
+When the direct and RIS-aided links are present, the achievable sum-rate changes linearly with the non-blockage probability.
+When the non-blockage probability is equal to one, the achievable sum-rate boils down to the corresponding rate in Fig. \ref{fig:AO_DIR}, and when the non-blockage probability is equal zero, the achievable sum-rate is the same as when only the RIS-aided link is considered.
+If only the direct link is present, the achievable sum-rate has an approximately logarithmic shape and its maximum value coincides with the corresponding rate in Fig. \ref{fig:AO_DIR}.